Blueprint Design

 Private Villa

-Locatio - Chandigarh, Punjab
+Location - Chandigarh, Punjab

 Area - 10,800 sq.ft.

-Lit from Within - a home whose grandeur is not proclaimed in daylight alone, but revealed most fully at dusk, when warm light spills through arched glass and every cornice becomes a crown..
+Lit from Within - a home whose grandeur is not proclaimed in daylight alone, but revealed most fully at dusk, when warm light spills through arched glass and every cornice becomes a crown.

 The façade is anchored by a soaring double-height arched window at the centre - a bold classical gesture that draws the eye upward and floods the internal spaces with light.
 Flanking this are symmetrically arranged balconies with slender black railings, their clean geometry setting a counterpoint to the softness of the cream stucco finish.
 Stepped pilasters, deep cornices, and a restrained use of classical moulding give the elevation a sense of weight and ceremony without veering into excess.